zgcarvalho/KVFinder-web-service/README.md

 ### KVFinder-web service

-KVFinder-web service is a RESTful web service that runs an updated version of [parKVFinder](https://github.com/LBC-LNBio/parKVFinder) software (v1.2.0) to detect and chacterize cavities.
+KVFinder-web service is a RESTful web service that runs an updated version of [parKVFinder](https://github.com/LBC-LNBio/parKVFinder) software (v1.2.0) to detect and characterize cavities.
 KVFinder-web service has three modules: web, queue and worker.
 Each one runs in single docker containers, but they are combined into a docker-compose configuration file.

 We provide a publicly available KVFinder-web service ([https://kvfinder-web.cnpem.br](https://kvfinder-web.cnpem.br)), with [KVFinder-web portal](https://github.com/LBC-LNBio/KVFinder-web-portal) as the graphical web interface.